HBO Max’s Jennifer O’Connell to keynote at Realscreen West

-Following the much-anticipated May launch of one of the biggest new players on the streaming landscape, Jennifer O’Connell, EVP, Original Non-Fiction and Kids Programming for HBO Max, will be featured in a keynote conversation at Realscreen West in June.
+Realscreen is thrilled to reveal that Jennifer O’Connell, EVP, Original Non-Fiction and Kids Programming for HBO Max, will be featured in a keynote conversation on June 3 at Realscreen West.

 O’Connell leads original non-fiction and kids programming at HBO Max, where she is developing a unique slate for the new streaming platform that encompasses live action, animation, scripted and unscripted fare, with a broad range of compelling original feature-length documentaries, docuseries, and reality programming, as well as kids and family entertainment and programming that leverages WarnerMedia’s vast portfolio of brands.

-HBO Max says the unscripted slate being developed under O’Connell is “full of smart, multilayered documentaries and docuseries covering a wide array of social issues and culturally relevant subjects.”
+HBO Max’s unscripted slate being developed under O’Connell is full of smart, multilayered documentaries and docuseries covering a wide array of social issues and culturally relevant subjects.
 The streamer also takes a curated approach to pinpointing significant content to engage kids and family, Gen Z, millennial and female skewing audiences.
-Working with prestige creators and brands as well as with new voices and storytellers, HBO Max is designing a slate of “high-level and entertaining programming that has something bigger to say about our world.”
+Working with prestige creators and brands as well as with new voices and storytellers, HBO Max is designing a slate of high-level and entertaining programming that has something bigger to say about our world.